adamosoftware/AzureTableLogger/README.md

 ## Exception Dashboard Razor Class Library

 I also offer a Razor Class Library Nuget package **AO.AzureTableLogger.ExceptionDashboard**.
 Use this to view exceptions logged by AO.AzureTableLogger.
-It's free forever for offline use, fully functional offline.
+It's free to use offline, and fully functional.
 To use online (somewhere besides "localhost"), please [purchase a license key](https://paypal.me/adamosoftware?locale.x=en_US) for $150 USD.